Sage-Bionetworks/synapseAnnotations/README.md

 1. Errors that don't break the API

 To optimize usability, the release tags will be placed on 2 required and 1 optional locations:
-1. A Synapse project's entity annotation as a single value vs. list of versions and defined by the key **annotationVersion** uniformly throug synapse projects.
+1. A Synapse project's entity annotation as a single value vs. list of versions and defined by the key **annotationVersion** uniformly through synapse projects.
 2. [Annotation UI](https://github.com/Sage-Bionetworks/annotationUI) **title**
 3. OPTIONAL: **Project's wiki**